MorganBergen/revealed-metadata/README.md

 # isitai

+all uploaded files are processed on locally on your machine nothing is saved or uploaded to some corporate cloud service or some random database floating around someone on this earth.

+we dont collect on your data

+your data is not being used to train some ai model.

+your data is not being sold to some third party

+and lastely this website is free of any advertisements preying on your attention.

+monetizing your data not the purpose of this service, wacky internet driven market based incentive mechanisms skew the pure utility of this tool.

+given these considerations on your privacy and integrity, isitai is not free

+$5.00 for 100 images - personal plan
+$50.00 for 1,000 images professional plan
+$500.00 for 10,000 images - enterprise plan
+api key access $x - developer plan

+however I can understand that the majority of humans on this planet are economically insecure, and cannot be burdened by discresionary expenditures that don't directly contribute to their food, sheler, clothing

+I want to give everyone access to this tool (without compromising on their privacy and integrity).

+If you would like to gain access to this tool please email me at contact@isitai.com and I will send you a password to access the tool, this is to ensure that I can accommodate for users of all economic backgrounds.

+I am not a non-profit organization, I am not a charity, I am not a government agency, I am not a corporation.
+I am an individual who is trying to make the world a better place by providing this tool to the public.
+I do not have the resources to run this service for free, and I do not want to be beholden to some corporate overlord who wants to monetize on the data i collect.
+I want to provide this service to the public in a way that is sustainable and ethical.

+1. Prompt for a password when the "Decode" button is clicked.
+2. If the password is correct, use a client-side tool like exiftool-web (https://github.com/lucasgelfond/exiftool-web) to extract EXIF data from the uploaded image.
+3. Display this EXIF data.

 ##  introduction

 isitai is a web application specializing in extracting and presenting encoded metadata from compressed rgb data files, also known as raster bitmap images.